DeanA1985/HeritageHousingP5/README.md

 ### Why Data Cleaning Matters

 Data cleaning ensures that the dataset is accurate, consistent, and ready for analysis.
 Handling missing values prevents model distortion caused by nulls or improperly treated blanks.
-Converting data types (e.g., converting `MSSubClass` to categorical) aligns feature formats with their semantic meanings.
+Converting data types (e.g., converting `BsmtExposure` to categorical) aligns feature formats with their semantic meanings.
 Addressing outliers removes data points that disproportionately affect model coefficients, especially in linear models.
 These steps lead to a more reliable, interpretable, and accurate prediction model that can generalize better to unseen data.
 Without these transformations, the model might learn misleading patterns or fail altogether due to misaligned inputs.

 ### Techniques Used:

 - Imputation using median for numerical values and mode or domain-based constants for categorical values.
 - Log transformations for selected skewed numerical features.
 - One-hot encoding for nominal categorical features.
-- Ordinal encoding for features with ranked categories (e.g., `KitchenQual`, `ExterQual`).
+- Ordinal encoding for features with ranked categories (e.g., `KitchenQual`).

 ---